3 Winter Safety Tips | Canmore Kananaskis

 An accidental dip in cold water can ruin your day, to say the least.
 When in doubt, don’t attempt to cross.
 Staying warm and dry will ensure a more enjoyable time in the crisp mountain air.

 Looking to experience the wilderness with a low-impact activity?
-Walking tours, nordic walking, and guided snowshoe hikes led by Active By Nature can be enjoyed by all skill levels.
+Walking tours, nordic walking, and guided snowshoe hikes led by Get Outside can be enjoyed by all skill levels.

 Canadian Rockies Experience offers luxury, tailored guided snowshoe tours, ice walks, hikes, and sightseeing.
 Enjoy a hot drink while you explore three national parks in one tour, and take in some of the most iconic landscapes the Canadian Rockies has to offer.